-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases, which once implemented will result in lessees recognizing most leased assets and corresponding lease liabilities on the Balance Sheets.
-The standard is effective January 1, 2021 for the Company.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases, which once implemented will result in lessees recognizing most leased assets and corresponding lease liabilities on the Balance Sheets.
+The standard is effective for year-ends beginning after December 15, 2021 and early adoption is permitted.
+The lease standard is not expected to have a material impact on the financial statements.